Rise-Vision/risevision-documentation/_posts/user/2015-06-16-create-a-display.md

 From Rise Vision select Displays and then Add Display.
 Give your Display a name and save it.
 Once saved a Display ID is generated and you will use that ID to register the media player you install Rise Player on next.

 ###Install Rise Player
-Select the operating system of your media player from the below options to complete the Rise Player installation and setup your Display.
+Select the operating system of your media player from the sections below to complete the Rise Player installation and setup your Display.

 **If you have a firewall or proxy you may need to configure it to allow our service as per our [network requirements](user/advanced/display/network-requirements).**